Holy Church considers many Old Testament figures to be saints.

-Changing tracks slightly, at the Metropolitan Museum of Art (I have posted about this before), there is a fine painting of King David, part of a series with other Old Testament figures.
+Changing tracks slightly, in the Metropolitan Museum of Art the other day, I saw a very fine painting of King David, part of a series with other Old Testament figures.

 These are elements from an altar piece by Florentine painter Lorenzo Monaco (known also as Piero di Giovanni +1422).